PDLT-University-of-York/test-split-site/docs/assessment/assessed-presentation.md

 3. Students/staff: presentations delivered live in person or online.
 4. Staff: give feedback (and marks for summative) through the submission point.

+In person presentation sessions can be recorded for later reference using lecture capture; [contact us](mailto:vle-support@york.ac.uk) to arrange this if needed.

 ## Pre-recorded screencast

 Remote presentations where students record a screen capture video of them delivering the slides.